 - For those who’re just starting out with slo-mo video, I’d recommend going with the Canon 90D.
 It’s a solid mid-ranger that can shoot FHD video at 120fps, and even 4K at 30, so you basically have one camera to do it all.

-- Upping the budget a bit, you could opt for the Nikon D780, which offers the same video speeds but paired with a more sensitive FX sensor that’s perfect for low light.
+- Upping the budget a bit, you could opt for the No products found., which offers the same video speeds but paired with a more sensitive FX sensor that’s perfect for low light.

 - Of course, if you want to go all out, just empty your bank account and get the beast that is the Canon EOS 1Dx MK III.
 With the ability to shoot 5.5K RAW at 60fps and FHD120, you really can’t get a better video DSLR than this one.